Pointwise dispersive estimates for Schr\"odinger operators on product cones: Introduction

 \subsection{Outline of the Paper}

-In Section \ref{free}, we discuss the form of the free resolvent on product cones.
-Then, in Section \ref{R0_estimates}, we prove operator bounds on the free resolvent using properties of Bessel and Hankel functions.
-Then, we prove weighted $L^2$ operator bounds on the perturbed resolvent in Section \ref{spectheory}.
-Then, in Section \ref{spectralresolution}, we prove the full pointwise bounds necessary on the perturbed resolvent using a Birman-Schwinger expansion.
-Finally, in Section \ref{dispersive}, we use the representation of the spectral measure in terms of the resolvent combined with the estimates from the previous sections to prove Theorem \ref{disp_est}.
-We also give two appendices at the end of the paper.
-The first, Appendix \ref{ell2_dispersive}, uses ideas from \cite{Ford2010} to give a modified full dispersive estimate on all frequencies provided we measure in $L^2$ on the cone link.
-Then, in Appendix \ref{app:embres}, we discuss absence of embedded eigenvalues for general Schr\"odinger operators on product cones, which is a critical component of the proofs in Section \ref{spectheory}.
+In Section \ref{free}, we summarize known facts regarding the form of the free resolvent $R_0(z^2)$.
+The results presented are primarily taken from \cite{baskin2019scattering}, which draws heavily upon the seminal work of \cite{cheeger1982diffraction}.
+In Section \ref{R0_estimates}, we prove operator bounds on the free resolvent using properties of Bessel and Hankel functions.
+These bounds include a limiting absorption principle for the projections $R_{0,j}:= R_{0}E_j$.
+Section \ref{spectheory} combines these bounds on the free resolvent with perturbation theory arguments to prove \thmsref{LAP}{low_energy_thm}.
+Then, in Section \ref{spectralresolution}, we prove weighted pointwise bounds on the perturbed resolvent kernel using a Birman-Schwinger expansion along with the previous operator estimates.
+Finally, in Section \ref{dispersive}, we use the representation of the spectral measure in terms of the resolvent combined with the pointwise resolvent bounds to establish Theorem \ref{disp_est}.
+We also provide three appendices at the end of the paper.
+Appendix \ref{app:embres} contains the proof of \thmref{absence.thm}, which demonstrates the absence of embedded eigenvalues and resonances.
+This fact is of critical importance throughout the paper.
+For the benefit of the reader, Appendix \ref{app:free_res} provides a full derivation of the free resolvent formula presented in \secref{free}.
+This derivation largely follows the work of \cite{baskin2019scattering}, but we provide some additional clarifying details.
+Finally, Appendix \ref{ell2_dispersive} uses ideas from \cite{Ford2010} to give a modified dispersive estimate for the free Schr\"odinger flow which is both unweighted and not restricted to individual eigenspaces of the link manifold.